sarahcec/ipsie/ipsie-levels.md

 ### IPSIE Session Lifecycle SL2 - MFA, Logout, & Session Termination

-Level SL2 adds the ability for the Application to request a minimum authentication level when the user logs in at the Identity Service.
+Level SL2 adds the ability for the Application to request specific authentication methods when the user logs in at the Identity Service.

 The Identity Services MUST be able to communicate a session termination event.
 The Application MUST act upon session termination requests from the Identity Services.